 You need gelatin capsules because once you put them into the water and drown it in the substrates, the actual capsule itself will dissolve.
 It will just leave the fertilizer down under the substrates.

-So, What do you require to fill up the gel cap?
-You will need Aquarium-safe fertilizer grains.
+So, what do you require to fill up the gel cap?
+First, you will need Aquarium-safe fertilizer grains.

 What I like most about this Osmocote Plus is its slow release capacity.
 Granules can be active for six months, ensure long time nutrition for the plants.